 Cauda equina syndrome (CES) is compression of the nerve roots at the base of the spinal cord.
-The nerve roots (known as the cauda equina) are responsible for the sensation and function of the bladder, bowel, sexual organs, and legs.
-CES is a medical emergency.
-If treatment is not started to relieve pressure on the nerves, function below the waist may be lost.
+The nerve roots (known as the cauda equine) control the sensation and function of the bladder, bowel, sexual organs, and legs.
+It is rare.

 Copyright © Nucleus Medical Media, Inc.

-A common cause of CES is injury of a spinal disc on the nerve roots.
-A spinal disc is a semi-soft mass of tissue between the bones of the spine.
-These bones are known as the vertebrae.
+The most common cause is a herniated disc.
+Discs are semi-soft tissue between the bones (vertebrae) of the spine.
 The discs act as the spine’s shock absorbers.
-When a disc spills out into the spinal canal, it can press against the bundle of nerves, causing CES.
-This syndrome may also be caused by:
+A disc that pushes into the spinal canal can press against the bundle of nerves and cause CES.

 CES may cause:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-A neurological exam, which includes testing reflexes, vision, mental status, and strength, may also be done.
-A rectal exam may be done to assess anal sphincter function.
+The doctor will look for signs of nerve problems.
+A rectal exam may be done to check anal function.

-- Physical therapist
+- Physical therapy—to improve movement

-- Incontinence specialist—if you have lost bladder control
+- Incontinence care—to manage lost bladder control

-There are no current guidelines to prevent CES.
+There are no known guidelines to prevent this health problem.

 Cauda Equina Syndrome Resource Center